Dyke march: United Kingdom

 The London Dyke March was first organized in 2012 and is held each year in June.
-The 2012 march featured speakers, including a representative from the Safra Project, a charity for Muslim LBT women, and Sarah Brown, a transgender lesbian activist and former Lib Dem councilor.
+The 2014 march featured speakers, including Sarah Brown, a transgender lesbian activist and former Lib Dem councilor.
 The London Dyke March emphasizes diversity, including bois, queers, femmes, butches, and lipstick lesbians.

+France

+In France, the first non-mixed march was organized by the "Lesbians of Jussieu" group[7] on June 21, 1980.

+It would take more than thirty years for another lesbian march to take place, during EuroLesboPride in Marseille in 2013.